eddmann/eddmann.github.io/content/posts/2016/2016-02-04-arrow-functions-lexical-this-scoping-in-javascript/index.md

 layout: post
 title: "Arrow Functions Lexical 'this' Scoping in JavaScript"
 meta: "Exploring the lexical scoping of 'this' in Arrow Functions and previous alternative solutions in JavaScript."
+summary: "One feature of ES2015 that I feel can be a stumbling block (but is extremely useful) is Arrow Functions' lexical scoping of `this`.
+Before this addition, every new function defined its own `this`, meaning we were required to explicitly bind or locally store the `this` reference that we desired in many use cases."
 tags: ['javascript']
 ---

 One feature of ES2015 that I feel can be a stumbling block (but is extremely useful) is Arrow Functions' lexical scoping of `this`.
-Before this addition, every new function defined its own `this`, meaning we were required to explicitly bind or locally store the `this` reference that we desired in many use cases. <!--more-->
+Before this addition, every new function defined its own `this`, meaning we were required to explicitly bind or locally store the `this` reference that we desired in many use cases.
 The two techniques used to overcome this problem are highlighted below, using a locally stored `this` reference or a bound function.

 ```js